sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/04 The Lady from the Inn.md

 "I expected as such," you nodded.
 "Oh well.
 Okay.
 Well, I suppose I'll get situated then, and I'll check in tonight to get plenty of rest."

-Carrie smiled.
+Prima smiled.
 "That's no trouble at all.
 I won't keep you further.
 I'll be open as late as you need."

 "Thanks."
 You smiled - at least bedding was sorted.
 "I'll be seeing you soon then!"
 With a wave, you started to turn away.